 - Evidence understanding of economic, legal and political processes that influence health care policy.

 - Demonstrate a personal commitment to lifelong learning for continuous professional development.

-†At this time, Goldfarb School of Nursing at Barnes-Jewish College is not admitting students into the RN to BSN program.
-If you would like to be notified when the program is back open, please email firstname.lastname@example.org.
+*At this time, Goldfarb School of Nursing at Barnes-Jewish College is no longer be accepting applications into the RN to BSN option.